36 Easy Ways to Cut 50+ Calories Every Day

 You'll save calories while extracting the most nutrients from your food.
 The fat-free cooking method (which saves at least 50 calories compared to using half a tablespoon of butter) of poaching your eggs in a pot of simmering water will cook the whites while leaving the yolk runny—the perfect method for easiest digestion of the egg-white protein and best absorption of the vitamins in the yolk.

-For your next wine and cheese with the girls, pair your cheddar cheese cubes with slices of apples sprinkled with a little lemon (to keep them from going brown) instead of crackers.
-Not only does this swap replace refined carbs with slow-digesting complex carbs, you also get extra vitamins, fiber, a sweet complement to your cheese, and you can eat an entire cup of apple slices for the same number of calories as 4 crackers.
-Comparing apples to apples—sorry, grams to grams—you'd save 300 calories by subbing apples for Carr's Original Table Water Crackers.
+For your next wine and cheese, pair your cheddar cheese cubes with slices of apples sprinkled with a little lemon (to keep them from going brown) instead of crackers.
+Not only does this swap replace refined carbs with slow-digesting complex carbs, you also get extra vitamins, fiber, a sweet complement to your cheese, and you can eat an entire cup of apple slices for the same number of calories as four crackers.

 We all know frozen margs aren't the healthiest drink in the bar, but that typically doesn't stop us from ordering them.
 Maybe this will: Did you realize that the average serving has a whopping 401 calories and 72 grams of sugar per glass?
-That's more sweet stuff than you'd find in 18—yes, 18!—Dunkin' Donuts Sugared Raised Donuts!
+Yikes.
 Order a mojito or a glass of Chianti to save between 266 and 289 calories per drink.
-Obviously, margs aren't healthy, but have you heard of these 14 'Health' Foods Worse Than a Donut?

 Instead of pouring a box of highly-refined spaghetti into a pot of boiling water, bake up a spaghetti squash.
 You'll up the number of veggies you eat and slash calories in the process.
 The string-like squash has only 31 calories per cup, which is 169 calories fewer than a cup of semolina spaghetti!